 Our compensation committee reviews and recommends policies relating to compensation and benefits of our officers and employees.
 The compensation committee reviews and recommends corporate goals and objectives relevant to compensation of our President and Chief Executive Officer and other executive officers, evaluates the performance of these officers in light of those goals and objectives and recommends to our board of directors the compensation of these officers based on such evaluations.
 The compensation committee also recommends to our board of directors the issuance of stock options and other awards under our stock plans.
-The compensation committee will review and evaluate, at least annually, the performance of the compensation committee are James I. Healy, M.D., Ph.D., V. Bryan Lawlis, Ph.D. and Mary T. Szela.
+The compensation committee will review and evaluate, at least annually, the performance of the compensation committee and its members, including compliance by the compensation committee with its charter.
+The current members of our compensation committee are James I. Healy, M.D., Ph.D., V. Bryan Lawlis, Ph.D. and Mary T. Szela.
 Dr. Healy serves as the chairperson of the committee.
-After the 2016 Annual Meeting, and subject to election by our stockholders in the case of Dr. Lawlis and Ms. Szela, we expect that our compensation committee will be composed of Dr. Healy, as chairman, Dr. Lawlis and Ms. Szela.
+After the 2017 Annual Meeting, and subject to election by our stockholders in the case of Dr. Healy, we expect that our compensation committee will be composed of Dr. Healy, as chairman, Dr. Lawlis and Ms. Szela.

-Each of the current members of our compensation committee, as well as the expected members of our compensation committee after the 2016 Annual Meeting, is or will be an independent under the applicable rules and regulations of The NASDAQ Global Market, is or will be a "non-employee director" as defined in Rule 16b-3 promulgated under the Exchange Act and is or will be an "outside director" as that term is defined in Section 162(m) of the U.S. Internal Revenue Code of 1986, as amended, or Section 162(m).
+Each of the current members of our compensation committee, as well as the expected members of our compensation committee after the 2017 Annual Meeting, is or will be an independent under the applicable rules and regulations of The NASDAQ Global Market, is or will be a "non-employee director" as defined in Rule 16b-3 promulgated under the Exchange Act and is or will be an "outside director" as that term is defined in Section 162(m) of the U.S. Internal Revenue Code of 1986, as amended, or Section 162(m).
 The compensation committee operates under a written charter that satisfies the applicable standards of the SEC and NASDAQ.
 A copy of the compensation committee charter is available to security holders on the Company's website at http://investors.coherus.com.